 When someone clones a cat, they can receive more than one cloned animal.
 There are sometimes cloned litters, which are smaller than average litters.
 ViaGen's litter sizes are usually between 1-3 kittens.
 The client will receive as many kittens as are born in the litter.
 Surprisingly, you can also clone a clone.

 Technology Creates Further Advances in Communicating With Pets

 The average dog can understand more than 165 words and as technology advances and animal research improves, humans and pets may soon be able to communicate even better as scientists and researchers work to bridge the communication gap between animals and humans.
 There is a lot of work being done in this field, as the money to be made from products for companion animals continues to increase.
-For example, at North Carolina State University, an engineering team is developing a smart harness for dogs that uses vibrations to send commands.
-At Georgia Tech, a researcher has designed computerized vests for service dogs that release audio messages when its mechanical levers are pulled.
-For example, if the dog's owner has a seizure, the dog could use the vest to ask a passer-by for help.
-Also in the news, in Cambodia, rats are being used to sniff out landmines and proving to be more effective than metal detectors.
+For example, at North Carolina State University, an engineering team was developing a smart harness for dogs that used vibrations to send commands.
+At Georgia Tech, a researcher had designed a computerized vest for service dogs that released audio messages when its mechanical levers were pulled.
+For example, if the dog's owner had a seizure, the dog could use the vest to ask a passer-by for help.

 Share a Glass of Wine - With Your Pets!